 This is the central hub of Dharamsala with many shops and restaurants and views of the distant snow covered mountain peaks.

-Lung Ta Japanese Restuarant: This is one of my favorite restaurants in all of India.
+Lung Ta Japanese Restaurant: This is one of my favourite restaurants in all of India.
 The menu is all vegetarian and there are daily specials for each day of the week, from sushi to tofu steak with a variety of delicious accompaniments.
 Make sure you arrive in plenty of time before they close as there will likely be a wait for a table to open up.
 Definitely a must try while in Dharamsala.

 Cinema: There is a small cinema showing both Tibetan movies and new releases.
 They show a few movies each day and post a weekly schedule on the notice boards.